nstanford5/ERC20/ERC20.md

 ```

 The last piece we need to add to our `.define` block is the `transfer_` function.
 We suffix with `_` because `transfer` is a reserved word in Reach.
 This is one of the significant events defined in our `Events`, so we also emit an Event here.

+//here maybe good to note that we can't prefix with _ because that indicates a secret variable

 ###### index.rsh
 ```js
   .define(() => {